 Wear your closet

-Sometimes we have lots of pieces which we forget to wear or have worn only for a few times.
-So start wearing them, if you don’t like them; upcycle them by changing them into other pieces or transform them by altering, embroidering.
+Sometimes we have lots of pieces that we forget to wear or have worn only a few times.
+So start wearing them, if you don’t like them; upcycle them by changing them into other pieces or transform them by altering, or embroidering.
 I’ve seen so many Parisian bloggers with a huge fan following doing such upcycling and transforming clothes beautifully.
 You can also refer to YouTube for upcycling and DIY tutorials.

 Swap with friends and family

 I sometimes swap my clothes with my sister and she does the same.
-It is really fun to have new clothes for free of cost without spending a penny.
+It is really fun to have new clothes free of cost without spending a penny.
 Sometimes we also look into each other’s closet to check if we can find something useful, of course, if the other person is not using it any longer.
 So it can be a great hack to save money and still get something new to wear.